fairlearn/fairlearn/docs/faq.rst

     you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.
+    Even then, you should remember that some notions of fairness (such as justice or due process) are not amenable to mathematical expression or algorithmic mitigation.

 What unfairness mitigation techniques does Fairlearn support?
     Please see our :ref:`mitigation` section.